 Our report on the pre-incarceration incomes of those imprisoned in state prisons, Prisons of Poverty: Uncovering the pre-incarceration incomes of the imprisoned, found that, in 2014 dollars, incarcerated people had a median annual income that is 41% less than non-incarcerated people of similar ages.
 Our analysis of similar jail data in Detaining the Poor: How money bail perpetuates an endless cycle of poverty and jail time found that people in jail have even lower incomes, with a median annual income that is 54% less than non-incarcerated people of similar ages. ↩

-Even outside of prisons and jails, the elaborate system of criminal justice system fines and fees feeds a cycle of poverty and punishment for many poor Americans. ↩
+Even outside of prisons and jails, the elaborate system of criminal legal system fines and fees feeds a cycle of poverty and punishment for many poor Americans. ↩

-This is the most recent data available until the Bureau of Justice Statistics begins administering the next Survey of Inmates in Local Jails. ↩
+This is the most recent data available until the Bureau of Justice Statistics begins administering the next Survey of Inmates in Local Jails, currently scheduled for 2024. ↩

 Notably, the number of people admitted to immigration detention in a year is much higher than the population detained on a particular day.
-The immigration detention system took in 510,854 people during the course of fiscal year 2019.
-Also, readers of our past “whole pie” reports may notice that the ICE detention population has declined dramatically over the past year.
-This is not because ICE is moving away from detaining people, but rather because the policies turning asylum seekers away at the southern border (the MPP program, the expedited deportation programs, and the “safe third country” programs) mean that far fewer people are making it into the country to be detained in the first place.
+The immigration detention system took in 306,979 people during the course of fiscal year 2021.
+Also, readers of our past “whole pie” reports may notice that the ICE detention population has declined dramatically over the past few years.
+This is largely because the policies turning asylum seekers away at the southern border mean that far fewer people are making it into the country to be detained in the first place.
 In addition, ICE has greatly expanded its “alternative to detention” electronic monitoring program. ↩

 Responses to whether someone reported being held for an authority besides a local jail can be found in V113, or V115-V118 in the Survey of Inmates in Local Jails, 2002 Codebook. ↩